Irish lichens

 Ascus usually 8-spored, the spores colourless, 3-septate to submuriform, 17-26 x 6.5-7.5 µm.
 Micro photos below.

-Very common on mortar and damp, basic soil.
-Most records from western Ireland.
+Can be very common on mortar and damp, basic soils.
+Most records are from western Ireland.
 Chemical reactions negative.

 One of several morphs of Collema tenax, the others are